 Thankfully, that’s an easy problem to fix.
-With WP Fusion, you can create a deep connection between WordPress and Salesforce so that you’re able to connect your site and your favorite plugins to Salesforce in a number of helpful ways.
+With WP Fusion, you’ll create a deep connection between WordPress and Salesforce.
+Then, you can connect your site and favorite plugins to Salesforce in helpful ways.
+You’ll be able to manage everything from lead generation and ecommerce to memberships and online learning.

 Keep reading to learn why WP Fusion is the best WordPress plugin for integrating WordPress with Salesforce.
-Then, we’ll show you step-by-step how to set it up and what you can do.
+We’ll also show you step-by-step how to set it up and what you can do with it.

 Why WP Fusion Offers the Best WordPress Salesforce Integration

 First, it helps you connect your WordPress site itself to Salesforce.
-You can automatically two-way sync your WordPress users with Salesforce contacts and you’ll be able to:
+You can two-way sync your WordPress users with Salesforce contacts, which means users will be updated everywhere, not just in one tool.
+You’ll be able to:

 - Assign Salesforce topics to new users.